MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 ### Service Registry State

-Registry state that is provisioned by the INF for driver and Win32 services should be stored under the "Parameters" subkey of the service using an HKR line in an [AddReg](https://docs.microsoft.com/windows-hardware/drivers/install/inf-addreg-directive) section referenced by the service install section in the INF.
-Below is an example:
+Registry values that are set by the INF for driver and Win32 services should be stored under the "Parameters" subkey of the service by providing an HKR line in an [AddReg](https://docs.microsoft.com/windows-hardware/drivers/install/inf-addreg-directive) section, and then referencing that section in the service install section in the INF.
+For example:

 ```
 [ExampleDDInstall.Services]